-It is very important to plan your layout to avoid an unbalanced installation with narrow plank widths at the walls.
-Lay the long dimension of the planks parallel to the long dimensions of the room.
-Draw a line with a chalk lengthwise along the middle of the room.
-Do a dry layout of planks from the center line to the wall running parallel to the long direction of the planks to determine the width of the last row of planks see the diagram to the right.
+It is very important to plan your layout to avoid an unbawalls.
+Lay the long dimension of the planks parallel to t a chalk lengthwise along the middle of the room.
+Do a dry layout of planks from the direction of the planks to determine the width of the last row of planks see the diagram to the right.

-- Reserve a 3/8" expansion gap between the line and / or line b to the walls.
+- Reserve an expansion gap the thickness of the plank.
 Avoid having less than a half plank width at the line and / or line. - Measure the width of the room at the front, middle and back and divide the widths of each measurement by the width of a plank.
 If the remainder is less than half the plank width, then the planks on your starter row should be narrowed to make the last row approximately half the plank.
 The width of the last row of planks should be approximately the same width as the first row of planks.